mysticatea/eslint-config/README.md

 - `mysticatea/browser` - An additional setting for browser environment.
 - `mysticatea/modules` - An additional setting for ECMAScript 2015 Modules enviroment.
 - `mysticatea/node` - An additional setting for Node.js environment.
-- `mysticatea/react` - An additional setting for React.js environment.

 Then, please write those into `extends` field.